Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 Best clear fish soup in town, "by a country mile", says a friend...

-Interesting name in English, the pinyin should be Biao Ji; with all due respects, I have jokingly referred to this very popular fish soup (not porridge) as Piao Ji (嫖妓), or a brothel visit….
-So my friends and I are a group of people who happily tell our respective bosses we are “going 嫖妓”… Mrs. Ziggy smirked and slant eyed me when I told her… then proceeded to take pictures of the signboard and shared the joke with her friends.
+Interesting name in English, the pinyin should be Biao Ji.
+With all due respects, I have jokingly referred to this very popular fish soup (not porridge) as Piao Ji (嫖妓), or a brothel visit….
+So my friends and I are a group of people who happily tell our respective bosses we are “going 嫖妓”… Mrs. Ziggy smirked, growled and slant eyed me when I told her this at the stall… then proceeded to take pictures of the signboard and shared the joke with her friends.

-With almost hour-long q’s daily, starting before 11, we have asked for the best time to come... (ahem), “after 2pm, but no guarantee” was the answer.
+With almost hour-long Q’s daily, starting before 11, we have asked for the best time to come... (ahem), “after 2pm, but no guarantee” was the answer.
 Was here at 3pm once, queue was much shorter but still had to wait 15 mins.
-Contrary to common sense logic, the q seems to be longer on weekends compared to weekdays.
+Contrary to common sense, the Q seems to be longer on weekends compared to weekdays.

 %20Piao%20Ji%20%204.jpg)